nvoulgaris/blog/content/post/agile-theater.md

 A feedback loop may sound like a subtle concept, but if you think about it, it's everywhere in our work:

  * Scrum events are feedback loops.
-During the daily scrum, the team receives the feedback of yesterday's work and adaptst to it for the upcoming day.
-During the sprint retrospective the team collects the feedack of the way they worked in the previous sprint and makes amendments for the upcoming sprint.
+During the daily scrum, the team receives the feedback of yesterday's work and adapts the upcoming day's work.
+During the sprint retrospective the team collects the feedack concerning the way they worked in the previous sprint and makes amendments for the upcoming sprint.
 During the sprint review the stakeholders generate feedback on the completed increment and the product backlog get adjusted based on it (*sprint review is so misunderstood that perhaps deserves a blog post of its own*).

- * Test Driven Development is a feedback loop.
-A very short one actualy (when done right).
+ * Test-Driven Development (TDD) is a feedback loop.
+A very short one actually (when done right).
 The engineers set up a loop between the code and themselves.
 A change in the code produces immediate feedback.
 Did the change work?
 Did it break anything?
 Does the code written in the last few seconds need modifications? *This actually constitutes the fastest feedback a software engineer will ever get on her code.*

  * Pair programming is a feedback loop.
 This loop is set up between the two engineers working together.
 The code one writes produces feedback from the other, which changes the code, which changes the feedback and so on and so forth.